遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 50%

 FENC provides regular training to make sure that every employee is familiar with occupational safety and health regulations as well as the management mechanism.
-In 2021, the total training hours provided by the Company reached 82,514.
+The total occupational safety and health training hours accrued by FENC and contractor employees are 253,100 and 14,586 in 2024, respectively.

 Number of Classes